VincentSchmid/dayzLootEditor/README.md

 - [ ] App icon
 - [ ] Mac and Linux Support
 - [ ] Attachment Distribution
-- [ ] Being able to paste in new items and associate these items with a mod that can be activated and deactivated
 - [ ] finding ammo for vanilla guns
 - [ ] attachments for vanilla guns
 - [ ] Loading / Exporting single tables and selected items, not entire databases
 - [ ] Loot Drop Location editing (Military, Hunting, ...)

 ### Possible Features
-- [ ] Rewriteing Common Database connection errors
+- [ ] Rewriting Common Database connection errors
 - [ ] drop percentages (not in types.xml)
-- [ ] overall loot settings (adjust for many items at once)
 - [ ] Where the heck is the 60round STANAG??

 ### Crazy ideas: